Luxurious, Individual, Interior Redecoration

 Design elements not shown here include the creation of new utility room and storage cupboards for the housekeeper and renovation of three bathrooms.
 The next project for later in the year is to take the colour out into the garden.

+For further inspiration and ideas, you can find more of our featured projects here.
 If you have any questions please do not hesitate to get in touch.